Versión en Español

 • Crushed ice

-1. If using fresh peaches, peel and dice them into small cubes, cover with sugar, and macerate for about 30 minutes in the refrigerator.
+1. If using fresh peaches, peel and dice them into small cubes, cover with sugar, and macerate for about 30 minutes in the refrigerator until they release their juice.

-2. In a large glass pitcher, add the white wine and mineral water, incorporate the diced peaches, the juice (also if canned peaches are used), and mix all the ingredients very well.
+2. In a large glass pitcher, add the white wine and mineral water, incorporate the diced peaches along with all their juice (including the syrup if using canned peaches), and mix all the ingredients very well.
 Taste and adjust sweetness if necessary.
 Chill until ready to serve.

 3. Serve the Chilean peach clery well chilled in large glasses and optionally add crushed ice.